rake html to create HTML files. These files will be

 @@@

-and startup functions in the file
+main and startup functions found in

 tfeapplication.c.